00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 Your shares are transferred to the Huma contract to process your redemption requests at the start of the next month.
 After processing, you can withdraw your principal and interest.

-### I’ve never requested redemption.
+### I've never requested redemption.
 Why are there pending redemption requests?

 As explained in this [FAQ entry](https://docs.huma.finance/faqs/investor#what-happens-when-a-pool-matures), all positions must be withdrawn when the bond matures for bond-structured pools.
 To streamline this, an "auto redemption" feature requests the redemption of your shares in the final month of your lock-up period.